bread-graphics/loafjective-c/README.md

+# Deprecated

+You should use the [`objc2`](https://crates.io/crates/objc2) crate instead, as it is more actively maintained.

 # loafjective-c

 `loafjective-c` is a Rust crate that allows its users to send messages to Objective C objects.
 It was created due to grievances that I had with the [`objc`] crate.